Key Learning Points

 In this context it means both

-Who wants fat?
+By the way … Who wants fat?
 Everyone!
-It's probably our best form of energy and energy reserves, and our forefathers burned it up through physical effort and manual labour.
-We make it by eating too much food that turns into sugar in our blood which we don't burn up because we take no exercise.
+It’s probably our best form of insulation, energy and energy reserves, and our forefathers burned it up through physical effort and manual labour.
+We make it by eating too much food that turns into sugar in our blood which we don’t burn up because we take little exercise.
 Of course our genes play a part in this too, but I doubt if they can be blamed for more than a small proportion of overweight humanity.

 Anyway, you guessed it, excess fat is a form of Phlegm!